- What is DevOps?

 Learn More About → Continuous Delivery

 Microservice architecture is a design approach where a single application is built as a set of small services.
 Each of these small services is called a microservice and can be deployed and operated independently from each other.
 Each microservice communicates with the other through the Application Programming Interface (API).
 Microservices are built around business needs and capabilities.
 Each service is scoped to a sole purpose.
 The main benefit of microservice is that you can use different frameworks, tools, and programming languages.
-Also, they can be deployed independently as well as a group of services.
+Also, they can be deployed independently as well as in a group of services.

 Learn More About → Microservices